ccmbioinfo/crg2/README.md

 ```

 2. Set up pipeline run
-  * Reconfigure 'samples.tsv', 'units.tsv' to reflect sample names and input files.
+  * Reconfigure 'samples.tsv' and 'units.tsv' to reflect sample names and input files.
   * Modify 'config_hpf.yaml':
     * change `project` to refer to the family ID (here, NA12878).
-    * set `pipeline` to `wes`, `wgs`, `annot` or `mity` for exome sequences, whole genome sequences, to simply annotate a VCF respectively or to generate mitochondrial reports
+    * set `pipeline` to `wes`, `wgs`, `annot` or `mity` for exome sequences, whole genome sequences, to simply annotate a VCF, or to generate mitochondrial reports, respectively
     * inclusion of a panel bed file (`panel`) or hpofile (`hpo`) will generate 2 SNV reports with all variants falling within these regions, one which includes variants in flanking regions as specified by `flank`.
     * inclusion of a `ped` file with parents and a proband(s) will allow generation of a genome-wide de novo report if `pipeline` is `wgs`.
     * `minio` refers to the path of the file system mount that backs MinIO in the CHEO HPC4Health tenancy.
 Exome reports (and coverage reports, if duplication percentage is >20%) will be copied to this path if specified.